In-Patient Unit (IPU)

 Once we have received the referral from your health care professional, it will be discussed at a meeting with doctors and nurses.
 These meetings are held daily and look at all recent referrals made to the hospice.

 During the meeting, a decision may be made to either admit you to the in-patient unit or refer you to another more appropriate service.
 We will then contact your health care professional to inform them of this decision.
 In some cases, no decision can be made on the day.
 This usually happens if we feel you need admission but we do not have any beds at the time.
 In this case, your referral will be discussed again at the next meeting.

-Once your symptoms are well controlled, we will begin planning for discharge.
+During your admission we are likely to discuss your discharge options, wishes and needs.
 Depending on your circumstances, you may be discharged back home with or without support from carers.
 If your care needs cannot be met at home, you may need to be discharged to a full-time place of care such as a nursing home.
 We will carefully organise your discharge with you and your family, making sure you have everything you need before you leave.

 You will continue to be reviewed during the discharge process.

 We support two visitors to a patient at any one time.
 This supports infection control and fire safety guidance.